 The film was more or less forgotten after its first run, and for decades, the sound version was believed to have been completely lost.
 The British Film Institure held a copy of it, but the sound elements had totally deteriorated.
 However, according to Charlie Jane Anders at io9, in the early noughties, a film collector in the state of Washington donated a stash of old film cans, many of them mislabelled, to the Alaska Moving Image Preservation Association, who were stunned to discover a surprisingly good print of the American edit of the sound version of High Treason.
 Kevin Tripp at the Anchorage Film Festival writes that after discovering this rare gem, AMIPA had the lavender grain print shipped directly to the Library of Congress, who after some years of restoration and preservation work were able to produce a copy for cinema screening.
 The first screening of the sound version of High Treason in over 80 years was arranged by the British Film Institute in 2014, and in 2015 the movie was shown at a few film festivals in the US.
 The film is digitised and by all accounts in the public domain, but sadly the BFI has only released the film through its own BFI player, which is only available in Britain.
 The silent version is available on DVD and YouTube.

 The acting in the silent version helps keep things afloat — no matter the qualities of the rest of the film, the acting in British movies is seldom at fault.
 Jameson Thomas is well cut out for the leading man, adopting a care-free swashbuckler attitude in the vein of Douglas Fairbanks.
 Thomas was a respected leading man in a number of films, including Alfred Hitchcock’s early effort The Farmer’s Wife (1928), the classic Piccadilly (1929), opposite Hollywood star Anna May Wong and Frank Capra’s It Happened One Night (1934) opposite Claudette Colbert.
 In the early thirties Thomas relocated to Hollywood, where he had a decent career, mostly in small or supporting roles.
-He turns up as an uncredited hospital doctor in James Whale’s sci-fi classic The Invisible Man (1933).
+He turns up as an uncredited hospital doctor in James Whale’s sci-fi classic The Invisible Man (1933, review).

 Humberston Wright possesses enough charisma to pull off the melodramatic role of Dr. Seymour — aged here with a dramatic white wig.
 At times he reminds me of Ernest Thesiger, for some reason.
 Perhaps it’s the cleaver.
 Wright also appeared in the US film serial Detective Lloyd (1932), filmed in London, which had a few sci-fi elements.